40 Awesome Photo Shoot Ideas:

 Keep it RAW

 Shooting in RAW is the best option when you are taking pictures of grand constructions like bridges.
-RAW captures a broader range of tones between black and white.
-It also helps you achieve better colors since the bridge is set against the sky and gives a better contrast balance.
+RAW captures a broader range of tones between black and white, also known as dynamic range.
+This means that you will have a greater ability to create an amazing final image with as much detail and contrast as possible.

 #21 – Explore the Cave